 All students enrolled at Watervliet City School District are eligible to receive a healthy breakfast and lunch at school at no charge to your household each day of the 2023-24 school year.
 Your child(ren) will be able to participate in these meal programs without having to pay a fee or submit a meal application.

 Do I still need to complete a Household Income Eligibility Form?

 Yes, you still need to complete a form.
 Our school is eligible to receive additional state and federal funds based on the number and/or percentage of students enrolled who reside in households that meet established federal income guidelines.
 We use the Household Income Eligibility Form to collect household information.
 The form also helps our school district qualify for education funds and discounts.
-Please complete the form online at: https://family.titank12.com/income-form/new?identifier=SJ5X3A
+Complete a Household Income Eligibility Form online